cosmos/security/SECURITY_WITHBOUNTY.md

 * Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems (including but not limited to the Cosmos Hub), and destruction of data.
-* Keep any information about vulnerabilities that you’ve discovered confidential between yourself and the Cosmos engineering team until the issue has been resolved and disclosed.
+* Keep any information about vulnerabilities limited to only relevant parties.
 * Avoid posting personally identifiable information, privately or publicly.

 If you follow these guidelines when reporting an issue to us, we commit to:

 * Not pursue or support any legal action related to your research on this vulnerability
-* Work with you to understand, resolve and ultimately disclose the issue in a timely fashion

 ### More information